MyNimrod/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 Displays Usage: manage_my_process {start|stop|restart} if any other argument or no argument is passed Note that this init script is far from being perfect (but good enough for the sake of manipulating process and PID file), for example we do not handle the case where we check if a process is already running when doing ./101-manage_my_process start, in our case it will simply create a new process instead of saying that it is already started.
 Files--> 101-manage_my_process, manage_my_process
+###11.Zombie
+Write a C program that creates 5 zombie processes.

+Requirements:

+For every zombie process created, it displays Zombie process created, PID: ZOMBIE_PID Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl When your code is done creating the parent process and the zombies, use the function bellow int infinite_while(void)
+{
+    while (1)
+    {
+        sleep(1);
+    }
+    return (0);
+}
+Files--> 102-zombie.c
 ~
 ~